QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     The Nitrokey has an open source firmware, unlike the Yuibkey.

     [Visit nitrokey.com](https://www.nitrokey.com){ .md-button .md-button--primary } [Privacy Policy](https://www.nitrokey.com/data-privacy-policy){ .md-button }

+!!! warning

+    NitroKey does **not** store HTOP/TOTP secrets in encrypted format and is vulnerable to physical attacks.

 ## Authenticator Apps
 ==Generally speaking, TOTP software authenticator apps are going to be the best bet for most people.== They provide a significantly higher level of security than just SMS or Push Notifications, while remaining very convenient for most people who keep their phones with them at all times.